openmsi/openmsipython/openmsipython/my_kafka/README.md

 In general, a configuration file is a text file with one or more distinct and named sections.
 Comments can be added by using lines starting with "`#`", and other whitespace in general is ignored.
 Each section begins with a heading line like "`[section_name]`" (with square brackets included), and beneath that heading different parameters are supplied using lines like "`key = value`".
 If any parameter `value`s begin with the "`$`" character, the configuration file parser will attempt to expand those values as environment variables (this is useful to, for example, store usernames or passwords as environment variables instead of plain text in the repository).

 The different sections recognized by the `openmsipython` code are:
 1. `[broker]` to configure which Kafka broker should be used by a program and how to connect to it.
-Common parameters here include:
+You can add here any [parameters recognized by Kafka brokers](https://docs.confluent.io/platform/current/installation/configuration/broker-configs.html) in general, but common parameters here include:
     - `bootstrap.servers` to detail the server on which the broker is hosted
     - `sasl.mechanism` and `security.protocol` to describe how programs are authenticated to interact with the broker
     - `sasl.username` and `sasl.password` to provide the key and secret of an API key created for the broker